Brief Overview

 Albert Franklin Fisher was an African American student who opened the doors to Harlem and the Abyssinian Baptist Church for Bonhoeffer, and opened his eyes to the grave racial inequities and indignities in the United States.
 Bonhoeffer taught Sunday School at Abyssinian, became involved in various church clubs and studies, collected gramophone records of spirituals, and visited with church members in their homes.
 He also read the novels and poetry of many Harlem Renaissance writers – WEB DuBois, Booker T. Washington, Alaine Locke, Countee Cullen, Langston Hughes – and he concluded that the mood in this literature indicated that “the race question is arriving at a turning point.
 The attempt to overcome the conflict religiously or ethically will turn in a violent political objection” (DBWE 10:422).
 [There is a footnote in the text that says by “objection” he probably meant “resistance.”]

-The rise of the National Socialists in Germany had concerned the Bonhoeffer family since before Dietrich’s return from New York; the ascent of Adolf Hitler to power at the end of January 1933 brought their fears to the fore.
-Two days into his rule, Bonhoeffer delivered a radio address warning his fellow Germans that to make an idol of the Führer (the leader) is to make him a misleader… [Moreover] the leader must radically reject the temptation to become an idol” which would be to mistake, or misappropriate, the penultimate for the ultimate.
-Those who make this misappropriation, who concede responsibility to a “Superman” will, in the end, be destroyed by him.
-(DBWE 12:280-281; see also Marsh 160).
+The rise of the National Socialists in Germany had concerned the Bonhoeffer family since before Dietrich’s return from New York; the ascent of Adolf Hitler to power at the very end of January 1933 brought their fears to the fore.
+On February 1st, Bonhoeffer delivered a radio address warning his fellow Germans that to make an idol of the Führer (the leader) is to make him a misleader… [Moreover] the leader must radically reject the temptation to become an idol” which would be to mistake, or misappropriate, the penultimate for the ultimate.
+Those who make this misappropriation, who concede responsibility to a “Superman” will, in the end, be destroyed by him (see DBWE 12:281).

-The seminary, though often described as illegal and/or underground, operated without interference from the state, until it was banned by the head of the SS at the end of August 1937, and closed by the Gestapo on September 28th, 1937.
+The seminary was considered “illegal” under church law–the official church consistory in Berlin did not recognize the theological training of candidates who attended any of the five Confessing seminaries.
+At the end of August 1937,the Confessing seminaries were declared illegal in a decree from Heinrich Himmler; Finkenwalde was closed by the Gestapo on September 28th, 1937.
 Bonhoeffer’s resistance to the Third Reich to this point meant that he had limited options for work, including publishing and speaking.
 His friends abroad were worried for his safety in the increasingly hostile Nazi environment and, so, in June of 1939 he returned to the United States with all in order to stay through the pending catastrophe.
 But Bonhoeffer never felt settled about his decision to go, and returned to Germany by the end of July.
 “Christians in Germany will face a terrible alternative of either willing the defeat of their nation in order that Christian civilization may survive, or willing the victory of their nation and thereby destroying our civilization,” he wrote to Niebuhr.
 “I know which of these alternatives I must choose, but I cannot make that choice in security” (DBWE 15:210).

 “I cannot make that choice in security.”
 Bonhoeffer knew the weight of this statement when he made it because his brother-in-law, Hans von Dohnanyi, a member of the Abwehr, the German Military Intelligence, had informed him of the coup being planned in that office, involving Admiral Wilhelm Canaris and General Hans Oster.
 Von Dohnanyi was able to secure Bonhoeffer an appointment that set Dietrich up as a double-agent, ostensibly using his ecumenical contacts throughout Europe to gather information for the Nazis when actually he was passing information about the resistance in the other direction.
 In this context, he began work on his Ethics, which he envisioned as his magnum opus.
 In it, he rejects the idea that ethics can be universally valid or derived from general principles.
 Rather, he advances a Christological understanding of responsibility that is tied to concrete reality and reiterates his idea that one is called to respond to an ‘other’ in need: